GitMirroring/gnuboot/website/pages/faq.md

 modern Intel hardware at this point, and focusing on alternative platforms.**

-Why is the latest AMD hardware unsupported in GNU Boot? {#amd}
+Why is the latest AMD hardware unsupported in GNU Boot?
 ----------------------------------------------------------------------------

 It is extremely unlikely that any modern AMD hardware will ever be